Contribution to child-care costs associated with conference attendance

 Now, the additional child care cost covered by the grant meant I did not have to choose between my daughter and the workshop".

 The fund is applicable for academic staff, research active staff and those in appropriate support or administrative posts .
 Applications should be submitted on this form below, stating why you need additional support and outlining your normal child caring arrangements.
 A very brief report will be required as to whether the money actually made a difference to the applicant and whether there are any future funding applications that can be ascribed to it.
 Applications will be accepted on a rolling basis until the available money is used up.
-A sub-committee of the Warwick Athena SWAN Network Group will assess applications.
-The applications will be assessed by : Ann Dixon (Chemistry), Vannessa Goodship (WMG), Sue Burrows (Physics).
-Sandra Beaufoy (firstname.lastname@example.org) is not involved in the decision making and may provide helpful advice and will respond to queries.
+The applications will be assessed by Sandra Beaufoy (email@example.com), who along with Claire Algar (C.Algar@warwick.ac.uk) can also provide helpful advice and respond to queries.

 Claiming the money